Skip to main content

 • Provide comprehensive, evidence-based care as a Women’s Health Nurse Practitioner by integrating theory, clinical expertise, and patient preferences to support the health of women and their families.

-The Women’s Health Nurse Practitioner Track is completed in 8 semesters
+The Women’s Health Nurse Practitioner Emphasis is completed in 8 semesters

 Mode